icon icon icon icon icon icon icon

 Livelihoods for Resilience (L4R)

-The Feed the Future Ethiopia – Livelihoods for Resilience Activity (L4R) is a 6.5-year USAID project running from December 5, 2016 through July 31, 2023 (following a cost extension received in July 2022).
+The Feed the Future Ethiopia – Livelihoods for Resilience Activity (L4R) is a USAID project that ran from 2016-2023.

 Read More